 Finally remember handle rats with disposable gloves on – they can carry some nasty diseases.
 I would never have believed this but a local farmer picked up a dead rat in his yard, contracted ‘Weils Disease’ and died in hospital a few weeks later.
 So be careful when handling the dead bodies.

-With a proper control plan in place, using the right methods, it is possible to control rat numbers but it requires some thought and planning and ongoing observation before the numbers get out of control.
+With a proper control plan in place, using the right methods, it is possible to control rats around chickens and other poultry but it requires some thought and planning and ongoing observation before their numbers get out of control.